ljdawn/python_share/upgrade-django1.2.7-to-django1.8.md

   django1.5 had deprecated adminmedia

 9.auto_now & default
-  in django1.3, we used auto_now and default in model together(sometimes)
+  in django1.3, we used auto_now and default in model together
   in django1.8, just use auto_now

-10.PROFANITIES_LIST
+10.PROFANITIES_LIST,mimetype
   deprecated